rencalo770/gengine_en/example.md

 # gengine example
-there is an easy example of gengine
+There is an easy example of gengine, in real business, we highly recommend you to use gengine pool API (https://github.com/bilibili/gengine/blob/main/engine/gengine_pool.go)

 #### example
 ```go